mr4tt/csmic/content/misc/analytics.md

 ## Software Requirements
 - i am using Ubuntu 23.10 on a Digital Ocean instance
-- install Node.js, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04){: .blue-link target="_blank"}
+- install Node.js, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04){: target="_blank"}
-- install Nginx, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04){: .blue-link target="_blank"}
-- install PostgreSQL, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04){: .blue-link target="_blank"}
+- install PostgreSQL, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04){: target="_blank"}
     - you can also use MySQL with Umami, but this post uses postgres

 actual install docs from umami are [here](https://umami.is/docs/install){: target="_blank"}